googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Number of Applicants and Pass Rate

-There are around 145,000 Mensans in about 90 countries in the world.
+There are around 1,50,000 Mensans in about 90+ countries in the world.
 The competition to get into this society is very high.
-The society is open only to those who gain scores within the top 2% of the general population.
-Thus, the pass rate of these exams is 0.02%.
-Hence, it became the 4th most hardest exam in the world.
+The society is open only to those who gain scores within the top 2% of the general population, and currently has 48 national groups with active organisations on every continent except Antarctica.
+Thus, the pass rate of these exams is 2%.
+Hence, it is widely regarded as one of the hardest and most exclusive intelligence-based exams in the world.

 Eligibility Criteria